aaronbloomfield/pdr/tutorials/02-gdb/index.md

 ### Running the Debugger ###

 After you enter the code (remember: if you spot the errors do not correct them -- we will use the debugger to find them!), compile the code.
 If you plan on using the debugger, you have to specifically tell clang++ to include debugging information.
-To do that, enter the --g flag.
+To do that, enter the `-g` flag.
 For example, enter:

 ```
 clang++ -Wall -g -o lab2 debug.cpp
 ```

 The `-g` flag will include debugging information.
 The `-o lab2` flag will cause the output executable to be `lab2`.
-The '-Wall' flag is a new one -- it will include all warnings about your code (errors are still reported without the flag; this includes warnings as well).
+The `-Wall` flag is a new one -- it will include all warnings about your code (errors are still reported without the flag; this includes warnings as well).

 There are no compiler or linker errors (or warnings!), so if you get any you will need to find and fix them.
 We should now be ready to go.